wp-plugins/fadeout-thumbshots/readme.txt

 For the tooltip effect a library called "jQuery Tooltip" is used (currently v1.3).
 Find more about it here: http://bassistance.de/jquery-plugins/jquery-plugin-tooltip/

+UPDATE 2010-08-10:
+I got a lot of responses relating to new features and I'm already planning the implementations.
+So thanks for your feedback and stay tuned for more news to arrive. :-)

 == Installation ==